 Life is too short to wallow in guilt about treating yourself occasionally.

 Planning your financial year is the answer.
-This January Saga are running the #SagaPlanYourYear Campaign.

-Those of us over 50 are aware that retirement is, if not exactly looming on the horizon, something that needs thinking about.
+I am 55 this year and those of us over 50 are aware that retirement is, if not exactly looming on the horizon, something that needs thinking about.
 Saving is pretty critical in these years and you really don’t want to be dipping into your savings pot to fund large items of expenditure.

 I’m sure most of us don’t want to start taking out large, and often expensive, loans either.

-One way to release funds for things such as home improvements like a conservatory or adapting a property to meet mobility needs, or that long promised cruise, is by equity release.
+One way to release funds for things such as home improvements like a conservatory or adapting a property to meet mobility needs, or that long-promised cruise, is by equity release.

 Now obviously you will want to make sure that you take independent financial advice to look at your finances as a whole and to plug any gaps which might need urgent attention – especially your pension and possibly funeral planning.